coleslaw481/ndextcgaloader/README.rst

 Needed files
 ------------

-Three files are needed to run this script:
+Three files needed to run this script are:

 .. code-block:: python